mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Switching to the 3PL eliminated the daily deadline of USPS pickup.
 Instead, we had a weekly deadline to ship assembled products to our warehouse.
 That later relaxed further to a biweekly task.

 The reduction in flexibility reduced a lot of stress.
-If an employee wanted to take a four-day weekend, they could shift their schedule around and still do all your work that week.
-Or you could not, and you'd know it wasn't adding work for the rest of the team because we [had spare capacity again](/solo-developer-year-5/#run-at-50-capacity).
+If an employee wanted to take a four-day weekend, they could shift their schedule around and still work their normal 15 hours that week.
+Or they could take a few days off and not feel like it was overloading the rest of the team because we [had spare capacity again](/solo-developer-year-5/#run-at-50-capacity).

 ## Making TinyPilot look like a real product

-One of the most obvious changes to TinyPilot this year has been how we improved the product's physical appearance.
+One of the most notable changes to TinyPilot this year has been how we improved the product's physical appearance.

 At the end of last year, we were still making TinyPilot's cases with a fleet of seven high-end 3D printers running nonstop.
-As far as 3D-printing goes, our cases were especially nice, but they still had the "just a prototype" feel of a 3D printed product.
+As far as 3D-printing goes, our cases were especially nice, but they still had the "just a prototype" feel of a 3D-printed product.

 {{<img src="voyager2-angled.webp" max-width="500px" caption="Before: TinyPilot's 3D-printed case">}}